OcelotBabou/Quartz/content/2-The World/Regions/Locations/Mozbull Pass.md

 title: Mozkull Pass
 draft: false
 tags:
+  - continent/western-siarmorrin
-  - Location
+  - region/ridgeback-forest
-  - RidgebackForest
+  - location/landmark
-  - WesternSiarMorrin
+  - terrain/mountain
 ---
 **Overview:**

-Mozbull Pass is a treacherous route through the Ridgeback Mountains, providing the only known pathway from Ridgeback Forest to the [[Sceel Wastelands]].
+Mozbull Pass is a treacherous route through the Ridgeback Mountains, providing the only known pathway from Ridgeback Forest to the [[Sceel wastelands]].
 For most it exists only in rumors and the paranoia of feeble locals.

 **Description:**